 425.271.4985 Fax

-Our coordinators act as school principals for the apprenticeship, and report to the Training Trust.
+Our director and coordinators act as school principals for the apprenticeship, and report to the Training Trust.

 They supervise instructors and staff, and develop the strategic direction of our programs.